arnavs-0/dystic/README.md

 * Implement ML to return jobs suitable for any user rather than using only keywords

 * and more!

+## Issues

+* Job search not available outside of US
+* Job filters requires machine learning instead of fixed keywords
+* Chatbot is buggy with unknown responses

 ## Authors